Watch Health Education England's video about returning to nursing.

 How to apply

-When you have negotiated your clinical placement you can apply to Bournemouth University for a place on the course.
+When you have been successfully interviewed in the tripartite interview with representatives from the Trust and the University, you complete the Bournemouth University application form.
 Some NHS Trusts who offer placements for this course require you to apply to them via NHS Jobs.
 Please check for details before contacting the Trust direct.

 Please note, how you submit your application form will depend on whether you are working for the NHS or in the private sector (see below):